elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-role-does-hydrogen-bonding-play-in-the-secondary-structure-of-proteins.md

 url: /learn/education-studies/questions/what-role-does-hydrogen-bonding-play-in-the-secondary-structure-of-proteins
 score: -1.0
 related_article1:
-    id: 167013
+    id: 167006
-    title: What are the types of nitrogenous bases and how do they pair in nucleic acids?
+    title: >-
+        How does the quaternary structure of proteins differ from the tertiary structure in terms of chemical bonding?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-types-of-nitrogenous-bases-and-how-do-they-pair-in-nucleic-acids
+    url: /learn/education-studies/questions/how-does-the-quaternary-structure-of-proteins-differ-from-the-tertiary-structure-in-terms-of-chemical-bonding
 related_article2:
-    id: 167006
+    id: 167005
+    title: >-
-    title: How does the quaternary structure of proteins differ from the tertiary structure in terms of chemical bonding?
+        Explain the importance of the tertiary structure for protein function and the types of bonding involved.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-quaternary-structure-of-proteins-differ-from-the-tertiary-structure-in-terms-of-chemical-bonding
+    url: /learn/education-studies/questions/explain-the-importance-of-the-tertiary-structure-for-protein-function-and-the-types-of-bonding-involved
 related_article3:
-    id: 167004
+    id: 167010
+    title: >-
-    title: What is the role of covalent bonding in the formation of peptide bonds?
+        What is the role of hydrophobic interactions in protein folding?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-covalent-bonding-in-the-formation-of-peptide-bonds
+    url: /learn/education-studies/questions/what-is-the-role-of-hydrophobic-interactions-in-protein-folding
 related_article4:
-    id: 167004
+    id: 167011
-    title: What is the role of covalent bonding in the formation of peptide bonds?
+    title: >-
+        What are the basic structural components of nucleotides?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-covalent-bonding-in-the-formation-of-peptide-bonds
+    url: /learn/education-studies/questions/what-are-the-basic-structural-components-of-nucleotides
 related_article5:
-    id: 167014
+    id: 167009
-    title: Explain the role of the phosphate group in the structure of nucleotides and nucleic acid backbones.
+    title: >-
+        Describe the formation and significance of disulfide bonds in protein stabilization.
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-the-role-of-the-phosphate-group-in-the-structure-of-nucleotides-and-nucleic-acid-backbones
+    url: /learn/education-studies/questions/describe-the-formation-and-significance-of-disulfide-bonds-in-protein-stabilization
 ---

 &nbsp;